Kristine (TV series)

-Martha Cecilia's Kristine is a 2010 Philippine romantic-drama television series based on 54 books of the PHR pocketbook series of the same name created by Martha Cecilia, developed by Rondel P. Lindayag, Roldeo T. Endrinal, and Julie Anne R. Benitez, and directed by Rory B. Quintos, Richard I. Arellano, and Theodore C. Boborol.
-It also serves as both the 12th installment of the Precious Hearts Romances Presents series and the first adaptation on a primetime slot.
-The series stars Cristine Reyes as Kristine Jewel Fortalejo, and Denise Laurel as Kristine Emerald Fortalejo-de Silva, together with leading men Zanjoe Marudo, Rafael Rosell, and Rayver Cruz, with an ensemble cast consisting of Lito Legaspi, Irma Adlawan, William Lorenzo, Angel Jacob, Carla Martinez, and Eric Fructuoso in their supporting roles.
-The series premiered on ABS-CBN's Primetime Bida nighttime block, replacing Rubi from August 16, 2010 to February 11, 2011.
+Martha Cecilia's Kristine is a Philippine television drama romantic series broadcast by ABS-CBN.
+The series is based on 54 books of the PHR pocketbook series of the same name created by Martha Cecilia, developed by Rondel P. Lindayag, Roldeo T. Endrinal, and Julie Anne R. Benitez, the series is the twelfth installment of the Precious Hearts Romances Presents.
+Directed by Rory B. Quintos, Richard I. Arellano, and Theodore C. Boborol, it stars Cristine Reyes, Denise Laurel, Zanjoe Marudo, Rafael Rosell, and Rayver Cruz.
+It aired on the network's Primetime Bida line up and worldwide on TFC from August 16, 2010 to February 11, 2011, replacing Rubi and was replaced by Green Rose.

 The series is about two rival families—the Fortalejos and the de Silvas— two sisters of the Fortalejo family unexpectedly fall in love with a de Silva.

 It was also the official offering of the celebration of 60 Years of Pinoy Soap Opera.